nathan-barry/calhacks2025/README.md

 A: Approximately the size of your text files.
 Binary files are skipped.
 A typical 10MB codebase uses ~10MB RAM.

 **Q: What happens when files change?**
-A: Currently, you need to restart the client and re-allocate.
-File watching is planned.
+A: In-place edits are visible automatically.
+However, most text editors atomically replace files (creating new inodes), so you'll need to restart the client and re-allocate.
+File watching for auto-reload is planned.

 **Q: Can multiple clients share the same codebase?**
 A: Each client gets its own memory-mapped copy.
 Copy-on-write sharing is planned.